hirosystems/docs/docs/platform/deployment-plans.md

 Deployment plans are a collection of transactions to publish one or more contracts to a network (testnet or mainnet).
 This article walks you through deploying your contracts using deployment plans in the [Hiro Platform](https://platform.hiro.so/).

-To learn more about Deployment plans, refer to [Customize deployment](https://docs.hiro.so/clarinet/how-to-guides/how-to-use-deployment-plans#deployment-plans).
+To learn more about Deployment plans, refer to [customize deployment within the Clarinet docs](https://docs.hiro.so/clarinet/how-to-guides/how-to-use-deployment-plans#deployment-plans).

 ## Generate Deployment Plan